turambar928/turambar928.github.io/_pages/about.md

 ---

 <span class='anchor' id='about-me'></span>
 I am a junior undergraduate student pursuing a Bachelor's degree in Software Engineering at Tongji University.
 My research interests focus on artificial intelligence, particularly in natural language processing and large language models.
-I have gained valuable research experience through internships at leading institutions including the Chinese Academy of Sciences and Xi'an Jiaotong University, and have participated in academic programs at OUniversity of Oxford.
+I have gained valuable research experience through internships at leading institutions including the Chinese Academy of Sciences and Xi'an Jiaotong University, and have participated in academic programs at University of Oxford.

 <span class='anchor' id='education'></span>
 # Education